Why Small Agencies Are Ditching Google Analytics for Humblytics in 2026

 GA4 was built for Google's needs (cross-platform tracking, machine learning modeling, ads integration).
 If you're not deeply invested in the Google Ads ecosystem, you're paying a complexity tax for features you don't use.

-More importantly: the industry is shifting.
-Privacy regulations are tightening.
+More importantly: the industry has shifted.
+Privacy regulations are tighter than ever in 2026.
 Cookie-based tracking is becoming less reliable, not more.
-Getting ahead of this curve positions your agency as forward-thinking.
+Third-party cookies are effectively dead in all major browsers.
+Getting ahead of this curve positions your agency as forward-thinking—and getting ahead of the next wave of regulation means you won't be scrambling to adapt.

 "What if clients ask about Google Analytics?"

 Many agencies run Humblytics alongside GA4 during transition.
-This lets clients compare data and see firsthand that Humblytics captures more traffic.
+This lets clients compare data and see firsthand that Humblytics captures more traffic—often 40-60% more than what GA4 reports after consent declines.

 Often, clients don't care which tool you use—they care about results.
 When you show them cleaner reports and better insights, the tool discussion becomes irrelevant.